Is it marinade or marinate?

 - This marinade is rather strong.

-One way of remembering this is that the word ‘noun’ comes before the word ‘verb’ in the dictionary; likewise ‘d’ comes before ‘t’, so the noun is ‘marinade’ and the verb is ‘marinate’.
+One way of remembering this is that the word ‘noun’ comes before the word ‘verb’ in the alphabet; likewise ‘d’ comes before ‘t’, so the noun is ‘marinade’ and the verb is ‘marinate’.